 Storage

-• Store the fresh onion soup soup (without the cheesy croutons) in an airtight container in the fridge for 3-5 days (depending on how fresh the chicken stock used is).
+• Store this French onion soup recipe (without croutons) in an airtight container in the fridge for 3–5 days, depending on the freshness of the stock.

-• Freezing: Freeze completely cooled leftover soup (minus the croutons) in airtight bags (leaving space for expansion) for up to 3 months.
-Defrost overnight in the fridge; then heat through on the stovetop, adding extra stock as needed.
-Make the cheesy croutons fresh.
+• Freeze cooled soup (without croutons) in airtight bags for up to 3 months.
+Thaw overnight in the fridge, reheat on the stovetop with extra stock if needed.

-This French Onion Soup combines perfectly caramelized onions in a rich broth.
-Finish the soup with croutons that have been topped with melted cheese.
+This French Onion Soup Recipe features caramelized onions in a rich broth, topped with cheesy croutons for the perfect finish!

 Prep Time: 20 minutes